The Baynard collection

-Cataloging the Collection:
+Cataloging the Collection

-We are pleased to welcome three leading experts in African American studies and photography to the History Center on January 20, 2011 to assess the content of the Norman Baynard Collection of African American images.
-Dr. Deborah Willis, Professor and Chair of the Department of Photography and Imaging at the Tisch School of the Arts at New York University, will be joined by Dr. Camara Holloway, Assistant Professor of late 19th & early 20th century American Art at University of Delaware, and Dr. Cristin McVey, Department of Sociology, University of California, San Diego.
+In conjunction with the project three leading experts in African American studies and photography reviewed the collection.
+Dr. Deborah Willis, Professor and Chair of the Department of Photography and Imaging at the Tisch School of the Arts at New York University, was joined by Dr. Camara Holloway, Assistant Professor of late 19th & early 20th century American Art at University of Delaware, and Dr. Cristin McVey, Department of Sociology, University of California, San Diego.
 Dr. Willis presented an illustrated talk entitled Posing Beauty: African American Images from the 1890s to the Present, during which she discuss specific images from the Baynard Collection.
 Holloway and McVey were on hand to discuss, respectively, their expertise in promoting the study of race and ethnicity through art, and the development of early black settlements in San Diego using portrait photography and family snapshots to tell the story.

 The James Irvine Foundation